paranoidq/paranoidq.github.io/source/_posts/how-to-grow-up-to-an-architecture.md

 title: How to grow up to be an architect(转)
 date: 2015-12-13 13:55:06
-tags: [career]
+tags: [career, 架构]
-categories:
+categories: career
-- 职业生涯
-- 成长
 ---